mrcagney/kml2geojson/README.rst

 - Upgraded to Python 3.9 and dropped support for Python versions < 3.6.
 - Switched to Poetry.
 - Breaking change: refactored the ``convert`` function to return dictionaries instead of files.
+- Moved docs from Rawgit to Github Pages.

 4.0.2, 2017-04-26